TestCentricity/testcentricity_web/README.md

 ### Selenium Grid and Dockerized Selenium Grid hosted desktop and emulated mobile web browsers

-For desktop and emulated mobile web browsers running on Selenium Grid or Dockerized Selenium Grid environments, the following **Environment Variables** must be set as described in the table below.
+For desktop and emulated mobile web browsers running on Selenium Grid or Dockerized Selenium Grid environments ([like Zalenium](https://opensource.zalando.com/zalenium/)), the following **Environment Variables** must be set as described in the table below.

 **Environment Variable** | **Description**